YottaDB/YDBDoc/MessageRecovery/errors.rst

 CIENTNAME, No label reference found for this entry in call-in table

-Syntax/Call in Error: This indicates that a label reference to the M routine is missing or syntactically invalid for an entry in the call-in table (specified by GTMCI environment variable)
+Syntax/Call in Error: This indicates that a label reference to the M routine is missing or syntactically invalid for an entry in the call-in table (specified by ydb_ci environment variable)

 Action: Correct the syntax errors in the call-in table entry, at the location pointed to by the two previous messages (EXTSRCLIN and EXTSRCLOC), displaying the line and the column number respectively.